plugin-llms

 true

-Details: Determines whether to generate an LLM-friendly version of the documentation for each page on the website.
+Details: Whether to generate an LLM-friendly version of the documentation for each page on the website.

 stripHTML